Last Updated on September 10, 2024

 So keep it short and sweet!

 Follow up two times and only two times.
-Give it around a week in between each follow up if you haven’t head back.
-After the second time, if you still haven’t heard back they’re probably ignoring you which is really annoying!
+Give it around a week in between each follow up if you haven’t heard back.
+After the second time, if you still haven’t heard back, they’re probably ignoring you.

-But, voting with your dollars is an important part of the process.
+But, voting with your dollars is an important part of the process when encouraging companies to prioritize sustainable packaging and other eco friendly initiatives.

 When you buy sustainable products, you’re signaling to brands, “Sustainability is desirable!”
 You’re letting them know they should make more sustainable products.

-But, you should know almost no purchase you make is gong to be perfect.
+But, you should know almost no purchase you make is going to be perfect.
 Head over to this blog post to figure out how to make the best choice for the environment.

-Every purchase has an impact on the environment, the person who made it, you, your home, and finally when you’re through with it.
+Every purchase has an impact on the environment, the person who made it, you, and your home.
+Moreover, almost nothing is actually ‘done‘ when you’re through with it.

 It’s pretty amazing to think about the process something has to go through before it gets to you.
 If you’re interested in the life cycle of products make sure to check out this post, What is Zero Waste, What is the Circular economy?

-And, last but not least, there’s public outcry.
+And, last but not least, there’s public outcry — which is often where real change in environmental advocacy happens.
 Sometimes, companies are tone deaf.
 Sometimes they don’t care or they’re just really, really, really bad at communication.

 It takes a large group of people using their voices to condemn their practices.
 So many people reached out to Old Navy after this video came out about them destroying their clothes instead of donating.